Vluuks/AndroidPractice/Week1/Lab/README.md

 {% next "Next: Wrapping it up" %}
 ## Wrapping it up
 You have now seen how to instantiate objects in Java, using a class as a blueprint.
 You also practiced with methods, including their parameters and return values.
 These concepts will all be important when you get to building your app!
+You can continue to take a look [**here**](https://github.com/Vluuks/AndroidPractice/tree/labified/Week1/Link), which will explain how these classes are present in Android as well.